394-w24/Tenny/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Run the program on your own computer:
+To run the program locally:

 ### Prerequisites